Ionos

+Ionos SE ([iː'ɔnɔs]; proper spelling IONOS) is a German Internet service provider that is known for its web hosting, domain and cloud computing products.
+The company is part of the United Internet Group and operates in several continental European countries, (excluding Portugal) and North America.
+Its headquarters are located in the western part of Germany in Montabaur, a small town situated in Rhineland-Palatinate.

+The Internet access business (DSL and mobile communications) was spun off into 1&1 Telecommunication.

 History

+1&1 (at the time known as 1&1 Internet) was founded in Germany in 1988.
+The company developed data center and network architecture to enable internet access, becoming one of the first web hosting companies.
+Ten years later, in 1998, 1&1 became a shareholder of Schlund+Partner.

 In 2000, the company changed its name to United Internet and moved its product business to 1&1 Internet AG.
 In the same year, 1&1 began operating in the United Kingdom, and three years later began serving United States customers.
-One of the company's biggest North American data centers is located in Lenexa, Kansas, which houses more than 40,000 servers.
+The company's biggest North American data center is located in Lenexa, Kansas.
+In 2023, the same data center became the site for hosting Ionos’ cloud products.

 In 2018, 1&1 merged with cloud infrastructure specialists ProfitBricks (founded by Achim Weiss) and rebranded as 1&1 Ionos.
-The rebrand involved a name change and a slightly redesigned Web site, but the service offerings and prices initially stayed the same.
+The rebrand involved a name change and a slightly redesigned website, but the service offerings and prices initially stayed the same.
 However, 1&1 Ionos introduced some new services the following year, including a personal consultant service for customers.
-As of September 2019, 1&1 Ionos held second place in a ranking of the market share of global Web hosting providers.
-In August 2021, the company changed its legal name in the US to IONOS Inc.
+As of September 2019, 1&1 Ionos held second place in a ranking of the market share of global web hosting providers.
+In August 2021, the company changed its legal name in the United States to IONOS Inc.

 Weiss described the reasons for the rebrand, stating:

+Research and initiatives

+Ionos has actively engaged in research to understand the varying levels of digitalization among small and medium-sized businesses (SMBs).
+This initiative involves surveying U.S. and European companies for insights into their digitization and cybersecurity efforts.
+The survey is conducted in cooperation with YouGov, an international research data and analytics group.

+The company is currently researching the adoption of artificial intelligence (AI) by businesses.
+A survey conducted in 2024 within the U.S. market found that 55% of American SMBs are using or would consider using AI, a 5% increase compared to last year and a higher adoption compared to European SMBs.

+Products and services

+In addition to shared hosting solutions, the company also offers dedicated, virtual and cloud servers as well as various email solutions.
+Ionos also acts as a domain registrar, with the actual allocation managed by its sister company InterNetX and its US subsidiary PSI-USA Inc.

+In line with the company’s AI initiative, Ionos has also begun integrating AI support into its tools, such as the AI website builder.